-Granite Peak is the highest point in Montana and is considered one of the most difficult highpoints in the lower 48 states.
-Located in the Beartooth Range in the Rockies, Granite Peak lives up to it’s name as a large chunk of granite towering over the southern Rockies of Montana.
+Granite Peak is the highest point in Montana and is considered one of the most difficult of the 50 state high points.
+Located in the Beartooth Range in the Northern Rocky Mountains, Granite Peak lives up to it’s name as a large chunk of granite towering over southern Montana.
 Climbing Granite Peak is a time consuming endeavor which should not be taken lightly.
-Although climbing Granite as a day hike is possible, most climb it as an overnighter using a high camp at one of a few very scenic places.
-The standard route to the summit involves a strenuous 10 - 12 mile, 6300 ft, hike followed by sections of exposed class 3 and 4 rock climbing.
-This mountain is not recommended for the novice climber, however there many nearby peaks that are a bit easier for one to gain experience and comfort on less challenging peaks before tackling Granite.
+Although climbing Granite as a day hike is possible, most climb it as an overnight trip using a high camp at one of a few very scenic places.
+The standard route to the summit involves a strenuous 10 - 12 mile, 6300 foot, hike followed by sections of exposed class 3 and 4 rock climbing.
+This mountain is not recommended for the novice climber, however there many nearby peaks that are a bit easier for one to gain experience and comfort on less challenging terrain before tackling Granite.
 Although people climb Granite Peak without a rope, the exposure on the final 200 ft. of the summit block dictates that most at least use a rope for the descent.
 If not comfortable with extreme exposure, a rope, harness, slings, and a rappel device is highly recommended.

 Photos of newspaper article courtesy of Gordon Aycock and the Billings Gazette

-There are two trailheads from which embark for a trek to Granite Peak's South Face via East Ridge (Standard Route), the West Rosebud and East Rosebud trailheads.
+There are two trailheads you can use to access Granite Peak's South Face via East Ridge (Standard Route).
+These are the West Rosebud and East Rosebud trailheads.
 West Rosebud is the most popular approach, slighter shorter, and gains less in elevation than the East Rosebud route.
-From the East Rosebud Trailhead, climbers can use the Phantom Creek Trail #17 to reach Froze-to-Death Plateau, and the base of Tempest Mountain, a common spot used for basecamp.
-From the West Rosebud Trailhead, climbers can either reach the Froze-to-Death Plateau by traveling up Phantom Creek Trail where it meets Mystic Lake, or up the Huckleberry Creek drainage, located at the far western end of Mystic Lake.
+From the East Rosebud Trailhead, climbers can use the Phantom Creek Trail #17 to reach Froze-to-Death Plateau, and the base of Tempest Mountain, a common spot used for base camp.
+From the West Rosebud Trailhead, climbers can either reach the Froze-to-Death Plateau by traveling up the Phantom Creek Trail where it meets Mystic Lake, or up the Huckleberry Creek drainage, located at the far western end of Mystic Lake.

 EAST ROSEBUD TRAILHEAD

 The trail actually begins up the road about 200 yards, and is reached by walking through the Montana Power Company facilities where the trailhead is clearly marked with a Forest Service sign.
-From there, the trail leads toward Mystic Lake (7637 ft.), one of the most popular day hikes on the Custer National Forest.
+From there, the trail leads up toward 7,637 foot Mystic Lake, one of the most popular day hikes in the Custer National Forest.
 The trail is relatively flat for about the first two miles, leading to switchbacks that eventually bring the hiker to a point looking over Mystic Lake Dam.
 The total elevation gain is about 1,200 feet over 3 miles.
-Once at the dam overlook, descend down to Mystic Lake and continue hiking for a half mile (0.5 miles) until reaching an intersection for the Phantom Creek Trail #17 branching to the left (south).
+Once at the dam overlook, descend down to Mystic Lake and continue hiking for a half mile until reaching an intersection for the Phantom Creek Trail #17 branching to the left (south).
 The sign at this intersection is hard to spot so keep a keen eye for the trail junction.
 It is right before a small meadow.
 Turn left and follow this trail up through the switchbacks until reaching a huge cairn above treeline.
 Just past the cairn, leave the trail to the south and head uphill to the plateau.
-Once on the plateau you will see cairns in the distance heading southwest.
+On the plateau, you will see cairns in the distance heading southwest.

-There are basically two approaches to a suitable basecamp from which to launch a bid for the summit of Granite Peak; either across the subalpine meadows and boulder fields of Froze-to-Death Plateau (10,500 to 12,000 ft.) to the base of Tempest Mountain; or up the Huckleberry Creek drainage to the col between Tempest Mountain and Granite Peak, near Avalanche Lake (10,000 ft.).
+There are basically two approaches to a suitable basecamp from which to launch a bid for the summit of Granite Peak.
+The first heads across the subalpine meadows and boulder fields of Froze-to-Death Plateau (10,500 to 12,000 feet) to the base of Tempest Mountain.
+The second heads up the Huckleberry Creek drainage to the col between Tempest Mountain and Granite Peak, passing 10,000 foot Avalanche Lake en-route.
 Opinions vary, but Huckleberry Creek seems to be the more treacherous route, requiring navigation across massive boulder fields which rise steeply toward the base of Granite Peak.
-However, the route up from Mystic Lake to the saddle between Froze-to-Death and Prairie View Mountains is also known as "The Switchbacks from Hell," (26 in all) by hikers familiar with the steep hike out of the Mystic Lake basin, which rises from 7637 foot Mystic Lake to the 10,000 foot saddle between the two mountains in less than three miles.
+However, the route up from Mystic Lake to the saddle between Froze-to-Death and Prairie View Mountains is also known as "The Switchbacks from Hell" (with a total of 26) by hikers familiar with the steep hike out of the Mystic Lake basin, which rises from 7637 foot Mystic Lake to the 10,000 foot saddle between the two mountains in less than three miles.
 The primary disadvantage of the approach over the plateau is you are completely exposed to the wrath of summer thunderstorms, which have turned back many parties.
 Choose your approach based on what type of hike you want, the weather forecast and whether or not you want to do any fishing.
 I personally prefer the Huckleberry Creek approach with a camp at Princess Lake since I thought the hike up was beautiful and Princess Lake has incredible fishing.

-From the Tempest Mountain basecamp, a climbing trail leads down the south side of Tempest to the col between Tempest and Granite.
+From the Tempest Mountain basecamp, a climbing trail leads down and traverses to the west of Tempest to the col between Tempest and Granite.
 From here, one can see the climbing trail which leads up the knife-edged route toward the summit.
-Please note, it is a good idea to stock up on water, as availability on the Plateau is limited to run-off from snowfields.
-There is often no water to be found once near the col, or on the actual climbing trail.
+Please note that it's a good idea to stock up on water, as availability on the Plateau is limited to run-off from snowfields.
+There is often no water to be found once near the col, or on the actual climbing route.
 See the left side-bar for the comprehensive route description which starts from the saddle between Tempest Mountain and Granite Peak.
-Also, here is a link to a map of the route across Froze-to-Death Plateau.

 Check out this link for great virtual maps of the Huckleberry Creek/Avalanche Lake approach complete with photos and maps.

-Red TapeGranite Peak is located in the Absaroka-Beartooth Wilderness, Custer National Forest, Beartooth Ranger District.
+Custer National Forest, Beartooth Ranger District.
 No fees are required to climb, hike, or camp.
 You must have a permit to cut live trees for firewood.
 No mechanized vehicles allowed in the wilderness area.
-Beartooth Ranger Station in Red Lodge (406) 446-2103.